 A student awarded a graduate assistantship receives a financial stipend for services rendered in addition to a full or partial tuition scholarship.
 These stipend funds are called UGA (university graduate assistantship) awards.
-Graduate assistants are also entitled to a discount at the UC Bookstores and may be eligible for one of the two Graduate Assistant/Fellow Health Insurance Awards.
+Graduate assistants are also entitled to a discount at the UC Bookstores and may be eligible for the Graduate Assistant/Fellow Health Insurance Award.

 UGA awardees devote effort to a combined program of formal study and assigned duties of teaching, research or administrative service that is designed to enhance their university education.
 The stipend received by the graduate assistant is in recognition of these services.
 Those with teaching duties are teaching assistants (TAs) and those with research duties are research assistants (RAs).
 During the appointment, the goal is to help a graduate student become a more learned, creative, and professional individual through formal instruction, interaction with faculty, research, and administrative experience.
 Any such service assignments should be consistent with the student’s academic pursuits.